Stay safe on the road

 Drivers

-- Always drive the speed limit, and stay alert to oncoming traffic, pedestrians or bicyclists.
+- Never exceed the speed limit, and stay alert to oncoming traffic, pedestrians or bicyclists.

-- Obey the speed limit, and do not pass another driver in school crossing zones.
+- Obey the 15 mph school zone speed limit, and do not pass another driver in a school zone.

 - Be especially vigilant near school buses.
 Stop when the “Stop” arm is extended, and be on the lookout for children crossing the street before or after the bus has stopped.
 See when to stop.